-Туре Category Schools Permissible Recognised Youth Organisations e.g. Boys Brigade, Scouts, Girl Guides, etc. Permissible Clerical e.g. collars, gowns, robes Permissible Sashes & Regalia e.g. Loyal Orders, Hibernian, etc. Not permissible Military I. UK Military Permissible where triple sponsorship has been secured and where those wearing the uniforms are representing their Service in an official capacity.
-Military II.
-Of other jurisdictions Permissible where triple sponsorship has been secured and where those wearing the uniforms are representing their country in an official capacity.
-Replica uniforms Requires approval by SMG or Commission level Sporting Attire including blazers, tops, tracksuits.
-Emergency Services Permissible where triple sponsorship has been secured and where those wearing are representing their sport in an official capacity.
-Permissible when representing their Service in an PSNI, Fire, Medical, etc. official capacity or as part of an Event.
+Туре Category

+Schools Permissible

+Recognised Youth Permissible

+Organisations

+e.g. Boys Brigade, Scouts,

+Girl Guides, etc.

+Clerical Permissible

+e.g. collars, gowns, robes

+Sashes & Regalia Not permissible

+e.g. Loyal Orders,

+Hibernian, etc.

+Permissible where triple sponsorship has been secured

+Military I. and

+UK Military where those wearing the uniforms are representing

+their Service in an official capacity.

+Permissible where triple sponsorship has been secured

+Military II. and

+Of other jurisdictions where those wearing the uniforms are representing

+their country in an official capacity.

+Replica uniforms Requires approval by SMG or Commission level

+Permissible where triple sponsorship has been secured

+Sporting Attire and

+including blazers, tops, where those wearing are representing their sport in an

+tracksuits. official capacity.

+Emergency Services Permissible when representing their Service in an

+PSNI, Fire, Medical, etc. official capacity or as part of an

+Event.